"I'll show you. This is what it means to kill something."

 Hell, just name a character.
 Most likely that character does something incredibly badass at some point in the Tsukihime-Kagetsu Tohya-Melty Blood timeline.
 Not even Satsuki is immune.
 Hell, even Arihiko arguably manages this in Kagetsu Tohya.

 Badass Family: The Nanaya clan, whom specialize in assassinating demon-hybrids with nothing more than their physical strength and speed and minor psychic abilities.
-(Kiri's Evil Eye only allowed him to see the auras of people.)
+(Kiri's Magical Eye only allowed him to see the auras of people.)

 Badass Normal: Nanaya Shiki, our Shiki's delusion of what his inner self is, is an incredibly badass knife fighter that Shiki cannot defeat even oncethough this is also because he had been made to forget about his ability to see death, which he knows is what levels the playing field.